Have You Been Injured? We're Ready to Fight for You.

 If you suffer an injury from a fall, you might wonder whether you can sue for damages.
 The answer will likely depend on a number of factors, like who owns the sidewalk, whether negligence was a factor, and how Illinois law applies to your specific situation.

-Determining Liability for a Sidewalk Fall
+How Can You Determine Liability for a Sidewalk Fall?

 Before filing a lawsuit, you need to determine who is responsible for maintaining the sidewalk.